-My second born, however, has used Math U See since the Primer level and can probably follow Mr. Demme’s regrouping video lessons better.
+My second-born, however, has used Math U See since the Primer level and can probably follow Mr. Demme’s regrouping video lessons better.
 I personally find all the block “grouping and regrouping” showed in these lessons a bit hard to follow myself.
-With that said, some children can most definitively benefit from the visual concept that is shown in these videos.
+With that said, some children can most definitely benefit from the visual concept that is shown in these videos.
 Other children (like mine), would do better without watching the video and learn “carrying” by just us parent explaining it to them.

 “In general, children will finish the Beta level having become little additions and subtractions wiz”. 🤓🔢